neondatabase/website/content/docs/guides/hasura.md

 ## Scale to zero considerations

-By default, Neon suspends a compute after five minutes of inactivity.
-This behavior is configurable on Neon's paid plans.
+Neon suspends a compute after five minutes (300 seconds) of inactivity.
+This behavior can be disabled on Neon's paid plans.
 For more information, refer to [Configuring Scale to zero for Neon computes](/docs/guides/scale-to-zero-guide).

 If you rely on Neon's scale to zero feature to minimize database usage, note that certain Hasura configuration options can keep your Neon compute in an active state: